Open-Cascade-SAS/OCCT/dox/dev_guides/upgrade/upgrade.md

 The history of the changing of the initial shape was corrected:
 * all shapes created by the algorithm are considered as modified shapes instead of generated ones;
 * method Generated was removed and its calls should be replaced by calls of method History()->Modified.

+@subsection upgrade_720_Change_In_RWStl Changes in STL Reader / Writer

+Class RWStl now uses class Poly_Triangulation for storing triangular mesh instead of StlMesh data classes; the latter have been removed.